-• Reporting of all incidents for which there is a reasonable suspicion that a student has violated the Conduct Policy will be done using the Concern Notice
+- Reporting of all incidents for which there is a reasonable suspicion that a student has violated the Conduct Policy will be done using the Concern Notice (https://apps.phar.umich.edu/prof_concern/). - Concern Notes will be classified as "academic integrity concern," "compliance concern," "equity, inclusion, discrimination or harassment concern," "professionalism concern," or "other concern" by the person reporting the incident.

-(https://apps.phar.umich.edu/prof\concern/).
+For academic integrity concerns, reporting faculty will be consulted regarding possible consequences.

-- Concern Notes will be classified as "academic integrity concern," "professionalism concern," or "other concern" by the person reporting the incident.
-For academic integrity concerns, reporting faculty will be consulted regarding possible consequences. - The designated Assistant/Associate Dean or his/her designee can be contacted directly for urgent issues that require immediate attention, with completion of the Concern Note to follow after the immediate needs have been addressed. - Issues relating to bachelors and professional students will be handled initially by the Assistant Dean.
-A faculty member will not impose a sanction within a course without the approval of the Assistant Dean.
-The faculty member may request to be part of the honor council discussions and may appeal decisions handed down by the Assistant Dean or the honor council. - Resolutions of each case will be recorded by the system, and accessible only to the Assistant/Associate Dean or her/his designees. - A note of acknowledgement will be sent to the reporting party regarding resolution of the incident without providing details of any sanctions or lack thereof. - In incidences when a resolution to a case is not reached prior to reporting of grades, an incomplete should be entered for the student(s) in question, with the grade adjusted once the resolution is reached. - C. Concern Note.
+- The designated assistant/associate dean or his/her designee can be contacted directly for urgent issues that require immediate attention, with completion of the Concern Note to follow after the immediate needs have been addressed. - Issues relating to bachelors and professional students will be handled initially by the designated assistant dean.
+A faculty member will not impose a sanction within a course without the approval of the designated assistant dean.
+The faculty member may request to be part of the honor council discussions and may appeal decisions handed down by the designated assistant dean or the honor council. - Resolutions of each case will be recorded by the system, and accessible only to the assistant/associate dean or her/his designees. - A note of acknowledgement will be sent to the reporting party regarding resolution of the incident without providing details of any sanctions or lack thereof. - In incidences when a resolution to a case is not reached prior to reporting of grades, an incomplete should be entered for the student(s) in question, with the grade adjusted once the resolution is reached. - C. Concern Note.
 If a faculty or staff member or other individual who has contact with the student and observes a student exhibiting unethical behavior, as defined in this Code of Conduct, the concern should be brought to the course director/Assistant Dean for Experiential Education who will then decide whether to formally submit a Concern Note.
-If the concern for substandard professionalism arises outside of a College of Pharmacy course, faculty or staff should also submit the Concern Note directly to the designated Assistant/ Associate Dean.
+If the concern for substandard professionalism arises outside of a College of Pharmacy course, faculty or staff should also submit the Concern Note directly to the designated assistant/ associate dean.